-The Actor model [1, 11] facilitates inherent distribution of active instances (actors) across machines, because actors only interact via explicit message communication and do not share memory.
-This can even be applied on top of mainstream programming languages, by frameworks or libraries such as Akka9, MPI 10, ProActive parallel suite [3], and many more.
-If applied within a conventional shared memory language, this indispensably provokes a semantic gap, since programmers need to think in a different paradigm than the native language and have to stick to particular conventions.
+The Actor model [5, 1] facilitates inherent distribution of active instances (actors) across machines, because actors only interact via explicit message communication and do not share memory.
+If applied within a conventional shared memory language (e.g. with MPI), this indispensably provokes a semantic gap, since programmers need to think in a different paradigm than the native language and have to stick to particular conventions.
 For example, actor communication must not be bypassed by ordinary references.